Vietnam 1966 - 1980

 Paragraph 3: The Tet offensive

-Late January 1968, beginning on the most sacred of Vietnamese holidays, communist forces launched a sweeping assault across the South Vietnam.
+Late January 1968, beginning on the most sacred of Vietnamese holidays, communist forces launched a sweeping assault across South Vietnam.
 The offensive shook the American military command and more importantly, the American home front.

 Over 80,000 Vietcong troops emerged, seemingly from nowhere, to attack major metropolitan areas across South Vietnam.
 Surprise strikes were made at the American base at Danang and the American embassy in Saigon.